LaserVision

 You will need someone to collect you or we can arrange transport.
 You may leave the hospital when you feel ready.
 After the anaesthetic wears off, about one to two hours after the operation, the eye may water and may feel a little gritty.
 This is nothing to worry about and your normal headache tablets should settle any discomfort.
 By the next day the eye will feel much better.

 As the pupil is dilated during surgery, it may take up to 48 hours to return to its normal size.
-It is not uncommon for patients to experience some unusual light phenomena early on but these often settle within a short period of time.
-If the light glare is not too bright, you can start reading and watching TV immediately.
+It is not uncommon for patients to experience some unusual light phenomena early on and blurry vision but this often settles within a short period of time.
+If the light glare is not too bright or eyes too blurry, you can start reading and watching TV immediately.

 Most patients recognise a significant visual improvement immediately after surgery and although over 95% of patients will be legal to drive the next day, we would only advise this if they feel comfortable and are able to read a number plate from 25 yards away.
 The eyesight vision continues to improve for about one week.
 If you want or need glasses they can be prescribed anytime after the first or second week.